Company Registration in Malta

 - Value-added tax rate – 18%

-- Capital gains tax rates – subject to variation based on income source and taxpayer status.
+- Capital gains tax rates – depending on the source of income and the taxpayer’s status.

-* While the corporate income tax rate stipulated in local legislation is formally 35%, it is practically 5% for trade companies.
-Initially, businesses are required to pay tax at a rate of 35% on total income earned.
-However, 6/7 of this amount is refunded (equivalent to 30%) in the subsequent months.
-For royalties and a non-controlling shareholding, the refund is 5/7 of the tax paid (effectively 10% corporate income tax for the enterprise).
-In certain cases, total exemption from corporate income tax is feasible.
-For detailed information on favourable tax conditions in your specific business case, contact our lawyers.
+* Whereas the corporate income tax rate as per local legislation is formally quoted as 35%, it is 5% for trade companies in practice.
+First of all, the companies shall pay tax at the rate of 35% of the total income received at the beginning.
+However, 6/7 of the amount that is refunded in the subsequent months equals 30%.
+For dividends and a non-dominating shareholding, the refund is 5/7 of the tax paid, which effectively results in 10% corporate income tax for the business venture.
+In some cases, it is even possible to get a full exemption from paying corporate income tax at all.
+Should you need more specific information on the advantageous tax conditions for your specific business case, please don’t hesitate to contact us.

-A Malta Private Exempt Company offers a range of advantageous features:
+A Malta Private Exempt Company has the following advantageous characteristics

 10 advantages of registering a company in Malta

-- You can start a business in a prosperous EU country with a strong economy that is resistant to financial shocks, a stable currency and no currency controls.
+- You will be able to establish a business in a prosperous EU country, boasting an economy resilient to financial shocks, a stable currency and with no currency controls whatsoever.

-- Maltese people won’t mind if you move your entire business to their country later on.
-At the very least, there will be no administrative, immigration or economic consequences of this step, rather, on the contrary, “moving” will require minimal and monetary costs;
+- Later on, the Maltese will not mind if you move your whole business to their country.
+At least, there won’t be any administrative, immigration, or economic consequences of such a step—contrariwise, “moving” will require minimal monetary costs.

-- Neither the property nor the authorized capital of Maltese companies is subject to tax.
-The transfer of shares is not accompanied by the payment of stamp duty;
+- Neither the property, nor the authorized capital of Maltese companies is taxed.
+The transfer of shares is not accompanied by the payment of stamp duty.

-- The founders and management of companies registered on the islands can include foreign citizens and foreign companies.
+- The founders and management of companies registered on the islands can be foreign citizens and foreign companies.

-- The procedure for registering a company in Malta can be carried out remotely, without your personal presence, although the Maltese Archipelago itself is one of the most picturesque places in the Mediterranean with an ancient history and beautiful nature, which you should definitely visit at least once;
+- The process of company registration in Malta can be provided remotely, not requiring your personal presence, though the Maltese Archipelago itself is one of the most picturesque places in the Mediterranean, with its ancient history and beautiful nature, which you definitely should visit at least once.

-- Malta has an ideal environment for some types of business activities.
-For example, if your path is cryptocurrencies, registering in Malta will help your company get an ICO license.
-Other important sectors: fintech, maritime, aviation, film and media, and tourism.
+- Malta offers an excellent environment for certain kinds of business activities.
+For instance, if your way is cryptocurrencies, the registration in Malta will help your company take the ICO license.
+Other significant sectors include fintech, maritime, aviation, film, media, and tourism.

-- Malta’s banking system is characterized by European reliability and convenience, which is especially important for entrepreneurs just starting their work abroad.
+- The banking system in Malta is both Europeanly reliable and convenient, which is also relevant for entrepreneurs who are just beginning their activity abroad.

 - Tax optimization.
-In order to develop small and medium-sized businesses, the Government of the Republic of Malta allows companies registered in the country to use tax deductions.
-In some cases, they allow you to reduce the income tax rate to a symbolic 5%.
-Malta and 70 countries have signed agreements on avoiding double taxation.
-Taken together, all the possibilities of the Maltese tax system encourage some experts to compare this island state with classic offshore companies.
+In Malta, it is allowed for companies registered in the country to use tax deductions against profit in order to create small and medium-sized businesses, sometimes allowing even the reduction of the income tax rate to a symbolic 5%.
+Malta has agreements on avoiding double taxation with 70 countries.
+All the prospects of the Maltese tax system put together encourage some experts to compare this island state with the classic offshore companies.

 Corporate taxation in Malta

-Officially, the profits of companies registered in the country are taxed at a rate of 35%.
-A full calculation system is applied, in which shareholders are entitled to a refund of the tax paid on dividends, up to a maximum of 30%.
+Officially, the profits made by the companies registered in the country are taxed at the rate of 35%.
+A full imputation system is applied in which the shareholders are entitled to a refund of tax paid on dividends, up to a maximum of 30%.

-It is the opportunity to significantly reduce fiscal payments that attracts foreign entrepreneurs to the islands.
-Special conditions for certain areas of business, which we discussed earlier, and the benefits laid down in the legislation are also being used.
+It is the possibility of substantially decreasing fiscal payments that attracts foreign entrepreneurs to the islands.
+And, of course, special conditions for certain areas of business we have already discussed above and the benefits provided in the legislation are used.
 How does it work?

-The law allows the company’s shareholders to receive a refund of part of the corporate tax when distributing the profit received as a result of its activities.
-The amount of funds returned is equal to a certain percentage (depending on the type of activity from which the dividends were received and the tax benefits already used) of the tax paid to the treasury and reduces the real amount of corporate tax to 5-12%.
+This law allows the company’s shareholders to return part of the corporate tax received upon realization of profits from its activity, proportionally depending on some percentage based on the type of activity from which the dividends were received and the accumulated benefits of the tax transferred to the treasury, reducing the real amount of corporate tax to 5-12%.

-This deduction is returned to the account of the company’s shareholders, and not back to the corporate bank account, so in order to optimize taxation, the so-called “two-level scheme” is used, when not 1 company is registered in the country, but 2 (holding).
-In a holding company, one company acts as a shareholder of another company.
-And since the part of taxes returned back to the founders is not taxable income, the funds raised in this way remain at the disposal of the group of companies.
+In a holding company, one company is the shareholder of another company.
+And because the portion of taxes returned to the founders is not taxable income, such funds remain at the disposal of the group of companies.

 Deadlines for filing a tax return

 The company’s paper tax return is submitted no later than 9 months after the end of the reporting period.
-It is possible to submit tax reports electronically.
+It is possible to submit tax reports in an electronic form.

 VAT in Malta

-The standard value-added tax rate for companies registered in Malta is 18%.
-For some types of products on the islands, VAT rates are reduced to 7%, 5% and even 0%.
+The standard VAT rate for companies registered in Malta is 18% of the gross profit, while for certain types of products on the islands, the VAT rates are reduced to 7%, 5%, and even 0%.

 Contributions to social funds

-Every month, Maltese employers make social payments in the amount of 10% of the salary accrued to employees.
+Maltese employers make monthly social payments in the amount of 10% of the accrued salary to employees.

-What legal form should I choose to open a company in Malta?
+What legal form should I choose when opening a company in Malta?

 Limited liability company (LLC — Limited liability company)

-An LLC must have at least 1 director and 2 to 50 shareholders.
-Both individuals and companies of any tax residence can act as directors and shareholders.
-In some cases, a Maltese limited liability company may be owned by one person or a legal entity.
+It is required for an LLC to have at least 1 director and 2 to 50 shareholders.
+Directors and shareholders can both be any individuals and firms of whatever usual residence.
+In some instances, it may so happen that a Maltese limited liability company is singly owned by an individual or a legal entity.

 Public Limited Company (PLC – Public Limited Company)

-It has a number of significant differences from just a limited liability company:
+It has a number of critical differences from just that type of company with limited liability:

-- The authorized capital of this type of organization is divided into shares that can be traded on stock exchanges, both in the Republic of Malta and abroad;
+- Such company’s authorized capital is divided into shares, which can be traded both in and outside the Republic of Malta Stock Exchanges;

-- The minimum authorized capital of an offshore company in Malta is €1,164.69, of which 20% must be paid when signing the company’s Foundation Agreement;
+- The minimum authorized capital for an offshore company in Malta is €1,164.69, from which 20% needs to be paid up when signing the Company’s Foundation Agreement;

-- In a PLC, the number of shareholders is not limited, but there must be at least two directors.
+- At a PLC, the shareholders may be unlimited in number, whereas there has to be at least two directors.

-- Create and approve an original name for your company.
-It can be written in absolutely any language, but it will only be written in Latin.
-It is also discouraged when the name of the company indicates illegal activities or activities that are regulated by state licenses on the islands;
+- Creation and approval of a unique name for your company.
+It can be written in absolutely any language, but it will be written in Latin anyway.
+Also, it is not welcomed when the name of the company suggests illegal activity or activity which is regulated by state licenses on the islands.

-- Further, the company’s documents are prepared — the foundation agreement, which is also calleda memorandum, and the charter;
+- Further preparation of the company’s documents is carried out—the foundation agreement, which is also called a memorandum, and the charter.

-- To register a business in the Republic of Malta, the company must have a registered office.
-According to the law, this must be a real premises owned or leased in the country, where important documents of the company will be stored;
+- To open a company in the Republic of Malta, the organization should have a registered office.
+According to the law, it shall be a real premises owned or leased within the country, where important documents of the company shall be stored.

-- You also need to register a new company with the tax service.
-Your legal entity will be automatically assigned a tax number.
+- Also, you need to register your new company with the tax service: automatically, your legal entity will get a tax number.

 How does the state control business in Malta?